syncfusion-content/wpf-docs/wpf/Double-TextBox/Culture-and-Number-Formats.md

 ---
 layout: post
 title: Culture and Formatting in WPF Double TextBox control | Syncfusion
-description: Learn about Culture and Formatting support in Syncfusion WPF Double TextBox control and more.
+description: Learn about Culture and Formatting support in Syncfusion WPF Double TextBox control, its elements and more.
 platform: wpf
 control: DoubleTextBox
 documentation: ug